-The campus tour began near a building (\prettyref{fig:experiment-campus}, A), and the robot traveled along bicycle lanes, crossing rivers and passing canteens, libraries, and residence halls.
-Finally, the robot returned to the same building via a different route (\prettyref{fig:experiment-campus}, H).
-The robot traversed both structured and unstructured regions and was able to navigate around obstacles, such as bushes, ditches (\prettyref{fig:experiment-campus}, B), and the riverbank (\prettyref{fig:experiment-campus}, E).
-In instances where the robot drove into a meadow between urban blocks due to rough checkpoint localization (\prettyref{fig:experiment-campus}, D), the robot intelligently found the best frontier for correction and navigation.
-The SMAT framework enabled online recovery of the drivable map, even in highly pedestrian-dense areas, as shown in \prettyref{fig:pedestrains}.
-The robot was able to extract the drivable map accurately, without any ghost effects resulting from pedestrians, even when encountering several students on a narrow bridge (\prettyref{fig:experiment-campus}, F).
-The robot successfully crossed the narrow bridge, as highlighted in a more challenging scenario in \prettyref{fig: bridge-passing}, allowing for safe and effective navigation without getting stuck or colliding.
+The campus tour began near a building (\prettyref{fig:experiment-campus}A), and the robot followed bicycle lanes, crossed rivers, and passed canteens, libraries, and residence halls.
+Finally, it returned to the same building via a different route (\prettyref{fig:experiment-campus}H).
+The robot traversed both structured and unstructured regions, avoiding obstacles such as bushes, ditches (\prettyref{fig:experiment-campus}B), and the riverbank (\prettyref{fig:experiment-campus}E).
+In cases where the robot deviated into a meadow between urban blocks due to rough checkpoint localization (\prettyref{fig:experiment-campus}D), it intelligently found the best frontier for exploration and eventually returned to the correct route. \textnameSMAT{} enabled online recovery of the drivable map, even in areas with high-density pedestrians, as shown in \prettyref{fig:pedestrains}.
+The extracted drivable map had high accuracy without ghost effects resulting from pedestrians, even on narrow bridges (\prettyref{fig:experiment-campus}F) and \prettyref{fig: bridge-passing}, allowing for safe and effective navigation without getting stuck or colliding.

 \prettyref{fig:traversability-performance}a-c shows \textnameSMAT{} tracking and mapping details for three snapshots in the campus tour.
 In \prettyref{fig:traversability-performance}a and b, we observe that \textnameSMAT{} achieves real-time and accurate tracking of pedestrians and bicycles, while also constructing a high-quality static map.
 In contrast, the state-of-the-art SLAM method only produces a static map mixed with dynamic points, leading to the robot's inability to plan a safe trajectory. \prettyref{fig:traversability-performance}c demonstrates \textnameSMAT{} successfully computing the drivable area through a narrow corridor, effectively tracking and filtering out a motorbike ridden by an individual in blue.
 Although \textnameSMAT{} misses one person on the right side of the corridor due to the LiDAR's sparse perception of distant objects, this omission does not impact the robot's safe navigation.

-\subsection{Park Tour along Coastline}
+\subsection{Park tour along coastline}

-Another real-world experiment was conducted in an open park to further evaluate the long-range navigation system, in contrast to the previous closed campus experiment.
-We set up a series of checkpoints to guide the robot along the coastline, as shown in \prettyref{fig:experiment-park}.
-The entire tour covers a distance of approximately \SI{7}{km}.
-Compared to the closed campus experiment, this experiment allowed us to validate the navigation performance of our system in unbounded real-world scenarios, including long-distance sidewalks, coastlines, and meadow regions.
-Recurring interactions with cyclists, joggers, and hikers significantly increased the difficulties of perception and navigation.
-These challenging scenarios comprehensively validated our SMAT system.